-DATE DESCRIPTION December 30 - February 8 (158 - 118) SIGNATURES IN LIEU OF FILING FEE - JUDICIAL CANDIDATES (E.C. §§ 8061, 8105, 8106) During this period, a candidate for a judicial office may obtain his or her forms from the county elections official for circulating petitions to secure signatures in lieu of all or part of the filing fee.
+DATE DESCRIPTION Dec.
+27 - Feb.
+5 (158 - 118) SIGNATURES IN LIEU OF FILING FEE - JUDICIAL CANDIDATES (E.C. §§ 8061, 8105, 8106) During this period, a candidate for a judicial office may obtain his or her forms from the county elections official for circulating petitions to secure signatures in lieu of all or part of the filing fee.
 Signatures may also be applied to the signature requirements for office on the nomination paper.
-December 30 - SIGNATURES IN LIEU OF FILING FEE - NON-JUDICIAL CANDIDATES (E.C. §§ 8061, 8106) February 23 (158 - 103) During this period, a candidate for any office with a filing fee may obtain his or her forms from the county elections official for circulating petitions to secure signatures in lieu of all or part of the filing fee.
+Dec.
+27 - Feb.
+20 (158 - 103) SIGNATURES IN LIEU OF FILING FEE - NON-JUDICIAL CANDIDATES (E.C. §§ 8061, 8106) During this period, a candidate for any office with a filing fee may obtain his or her forms from the county elections official for circulating petitions to secure signatures in lieu of all or part of the filing fee.
 Signatures may also be applied to the signature requirements for office on the nomination paper.
-FILING PERIOD FOR SEMI-ANNUAL CAMPAIGN DISCLOSURE STATEMENT (G.C. § 84200, 84218) January 1 - January 31 (156 - 126) Statement covers transactions through December 31.
+Jan.
+1 NEW YEARS DAY (CO.
+ORD.
+358.8) The Registrar of Voters office will be closed.
+Jan.
+1 - Jan.
+31 FILING PERIOD FOR SEMI-ANNUAL CAMPAIGN DISCLOSURE STATEMENT (G.C. § 84200) Statement covers transactions through December 31.
 Statements must be sent by personal delivery or first class mail.
-(100 120) Note : In addition to filing paper copies, some county candidates/committees may be required to file their campaign disclosure statements electronically.
-See County Ordinance No. 913 for specific requirements.
-GOVERNOR'S PROCLAMATION (E.C. § 12000) January 9 (148) By this date, the Governor shall issue a proclamation calling the primary election and shall state the time of the election and the offices to be filled and transmit a copy of the proclamation to the board of supervisors of each county.
+GOVERNOR'S PROCLAMATION (E.C. § 12000) January 6 (148) By this date, the Governor shall issue a proclamation calling the primary election and shall state the time of the election and the offices to be filled and transmit a copy of the proclamation to the board of supervisors of each county.
 The Secretary of State will send an informational copy of the proclamation to each county election official.
-January 30 - February 8 (127 - 118) DECLARATION OF INTENTION PERIOD - JUDICIAL CANDIDATES ONLY (E.C. §§ 8023, 8105) Between these dates judicial candidates must file a Declaration of Intention with the Registrar of Voters.
+Jan.
+20 MARTIN LUTHER KING, JR.'S BIRTHDAY (CO.
+ORD.
+358.8) Jail.
+20 The Registrar of Voters office will be closed.
+Jan.
+27 - Feb.
+5 (127 - 118) DECLARATION OF INTENTION PERIOD - JUDICIAL CANDIDATES ONLY (E.C. §§ 8022, 8023, 8105) Between these dates judicial candidates must file a Declaration of Intention with the Registrar of Voters.
 The filing fee or petitions in lieu of the filing fee, all or part, must be submitted at the time the Declaration of Intention is filed.
 The filing fee is nonrefundable.